elijah-team/elijah-lang-lgpl/README.md

 See [Language Overview](elijjah.md) for more details on the language.

-All of this is a wwork in progress and your support would be appreciated.
+All of this is a work in progress and your support would be appreciated.

 tripleo+elijah (at) gmail.com